Malwen/Civ6-Tileset/README.md

-Tileset for Unciv in Civ6 Strategic View Style (Compatible with Civ6 Mod)
+Tileset for Unciv in Civ6 Style
+(Compatible with Civ6 Mod)

 WORK IN PROGRESS